CSCfi/csc-user-guide/docs/accounts/creating-new-user-account.md

 ## Getting machine-to-machine robot account

-If you are a registered CSC user and need another account to manage services that you run on CSC services, we can create a machine-to-machine robot account for you.
+If you are a registered CSC user and need another account to manage services that you run in CSC services, we can create a machine-to-machine robot account for you.
 Please send us the following details by email.